Joseph D. Beck: State government

 While in college in Madison, Beck became involved with the nascent progressive movement.
 At the time of Beck's graduation, Robert M. La Follette was in his first term as governor and had begun enacting his progressive agenda.
 Beck was hired as deputy commissioner of the state Bureau of Labor and Industrial Statistics before completing his graduation.
 Two years later, La Follette appointed Beck succeeded Halford Erickson as labor commissioner.
 For the remainder of his life, Beck was considered part of La Follette's inner circle of progressive allies in the state.

 While serving on the Bureau of Labor Statistics, Beck was deeply involved in crafting new labor legislation.
 He was responsible for a major study of employer liability and worker's compensation which became the basis for Wisconsin's landmark workers' compensation law in 1911—the first such law in the United States (New York had passed a first worker's compensation law, but it was nullified by the courts).
 The dual aims of the law were to ensure swift and reliable compensation for injured workers, and to protect businesses, taxpayers, and state court resources from the growing volume of tort suits.
 Workers who had sustained a work injury that rendered them unemployable could be awarded permanent and total disability payments, but were not allowed to sue their employers.
 Beck's notoriety led to him being offered a role in the federal government, but he was ultimately persuaded to remain in Wisconsin.

 He was also one of the authors of the bill which abolished the Bureau of Labor Statistics and replaced it with the Wisconsin Industrial Commission in 1911.
 When the industrial commission was created, Beck was appointed one of the first three commissioners, along with Charles H. Crownhart and John R. Commons.
 Beck succeeded Crownhart as chairman of the commission in the fall of 1915.

 In 1917, Governor Emanuel L. Philipp declined to renominate Beck for another term on the Industrial Commission.
 At the time, newspapers speculated that it was because Philipp feared Beck was planning a run for Governor of Wisconsin in 1918.
-Philipp's fears initially seemed well-founded, by January of 1918, La Follette allies were preparing the ground for Beck to challenge Philipp in the Republican primary, and Beck began touring the state meeting with voters.
+Philipp's fears initially seemed well-founded, by January 1918, La Follette allies were preparing the ground for Beck to challenge Philipp in the Republican primary, and Beck began touring the state meeting with voters.
 But Beck ultimately did not enter the gubernatorial race, instead endorsing the farmers campaign of James N. Tittemore.

 Beck did run for office in 1918 though, he attempted a primary challenge against conservative Republican state senator J. Henry Bennett in the 31st Senate district.
 Bennett ultimately prevailed by about 350 votes in the Republican primary.